gmaysonnavefranck/jobsity-calendar/README.md

-# jobsity-calendar
+#Vue calendar
-  This is a project for the jobsity challenge.
+  This is a project to put vuex and jest to practice.
   I have made a calendar from scratch that can add, update and delete reminders from a calendar grid using Vuex.
   For the ui components I have used Vuetify.
 There are some extra things such as the notification module that takes care of all my notifications and act basically as a service for my components.